Claudia Hepburn, CEO

 Senior Manager, Risk Advisory, Deloitte

-Leanne a Chartered Accountant, is currently with Deloitte in Calgary.
+Leanne a Chartered Accountant, is currently with Deloitte in Vancouver.
 Leanne has had 15 years of combined experience in the field of accounting and audit with Canadian Natural Resources Ltd., WestJet Airlines, Ernst & Young LLP, Canada Revenue Agency and Alberta Teachers’ Association.
 Leanne joined the IAF board in November 2012 and has volunteered with other organizations, including the Edmonton Food Bank and True Vision Ghana.

 Adam Felesky – Director